Things to Do

 - The pianist also makes themselves available for ancillary projects such as NATS auditions, vocal competitions, local gigs, and other auditions.

 InstrumentalistsIt is your responsibility to secure an accompanist if your assigned repertoire is with piano.
-Instrumental accompanying policies and procedures are available here.
+Instrumental accompanying policies and procedures are available on the Current Students Page.

 Things to Know

 Incoming students (except those who have taken a comparable class elsewhere) will be signed up for MUSC 189: Skills for Academic Success.
-This course meets Mondays at 2:00PM.
+This course meets Tuesdays at 11:00AM.
 As a once-weekly course, it's easy to forget.

 Theory/Ear Training Class ShufflingIncoming